As a TV writer and showrunner, people often ask me how to break into Hollywood.

 We didn’t need mediocre writers.
 We needed a great writers.

 One day, one of the executive producers of the show handed me a script.
 I put my feet up on the desk, barely missing the tub of egg salad that I have to carry around all by myself, and cracked it open.
-I got about fifteen pages into it, when I tossed the script aside and excitedly yelled, “Bring him in for a meeting.
+I got about fifteen pages into it when I tossed the script aside and excitedly yelled, “Bring him in for a meeting.
 He’s hired!”
 And I meant it.
 I could tell that despite having no experience as a professional screenwriter, he knew how to write.
 I didn’t even need to finish his script.
 (Although I did finish it later.
 Or maybe it was the egg salad I finished.
 It doesn’t change the story, though.)

 Instead of trying to break down the doors to Hollywood, Hollywood was breaking down the doors to him.
 Truthfully, I don’t know how his script found its way onto our executive producer’s desk.
 It’s likely that someone read it, really liked it, but wasn’t in the position to offer him a job.
 So instead, this person passed the script along to a friend who could.